krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 69
 - Implementation of two dimensional (2D) discrete Fourier transform (DFT) using shared memory & tiled kernel in CUDA

+## Day 70
+- Implementation of comparison of optimized 2D DFT against cuFFT in CUDA